About Vascular Care

-Banner Heart Hospital has an extensive and comprehensive vascular program that includes two operating rooms dedicated to vascular and endovascular procedures.
+Banner Heart Hospital has an extensive and comprehensive vascular program that includes hybrid operating rooms dedicated to vascular and endovascular procedures.

-These operating rooms are equipped with all of the latest technology needed for vascular and endovascular procedures such as grafts, angioplasty balloons, atherectomy devices and stents.
-Our vascular surgeons are board certified, and two have been recognized as Phoenix Top Doctors by Phoenix Magazine.
+These operating rooms are equipped with all of the latest technology needed for vascular and endovascular (minimally invasive) procedures such as grafts, angioplasty balloons, atherectomy devices and stents.
+Our vascular surgeons are Fellowship trained and board certified to ensure the highest quality care.

 What is the vascular system?